LlmJson β the function calling harness primitives

 }

-- Unmappable errors: If an error cannot be placed inline (e.g., root-level type mismatch), it’s appended as a separate block
+- Unmappable errors β if an error canβt be placed inline (e.g. the whole root is the wrong type), itβs appended as a separate block

 import { dedent } from "@typia/utils";